-Whilst the EA role is supported by a range of guidance and procedural documents they;
+Whilst the EA role is supported by a range of guidance and procedural documents he/she;

-- Have freedom of action within the broad constraints of case handling under the supervision of their Assistant Secretary or Employment Relations Manager (as appropriate). - Decisions taken and advice given have a high impact on Members and credibility of the Association and therefore must be correct - Will seek guidance from AS/ERM on major decisions - Members can be emotional, demanding and difficult.
+- Has freedom of action within the broad constraints of case handling under the supervision of the Employment Relations Delivery Manager (ERDM). - Decisions taken and advice given have a high impact on Members and credibility of the Association and therefore must be correct - Will seek guidance from the ERDM on major decisions - Members can be emotional, demanding and difficult.
 The EA has to work with the member to understand the issue, manage the emotion, their expectation and guide them through the internal procedural process in order to ensure their legal rights are protected. - Complex, extensive and detailed information often needs to be analysed in order to ensure that the adviser has an accurate understanding of the issue to be addressed.